stranth/Atmos-Sulfur/README.md

 - CO2 degradation in the Gas Recycler Machine will now add 0.07u of Carbon per mol of CO2 processed.
 - The Gas Recycler Machine will now output 1 diamond for every 20u of Carbon within it while pressure is higher than 5500 kPa & temp is between 1984.15K & 3773.15K.
 - The Gas Recycler Machine will be renamed into the Gas Processor Machine to make its function more obvious.
+- Add 10 Diamonds to the recipe for the Industrial Ore Processor.
+(Diamond teeth grind ya ore go brrrrrr.
+Harass atmos if you lack the diamonds.)
 - Add a reagent buffer to the Industrial Ore processor.
 - Make the IOP its own reaction container.
 - Add Aluminium Sheet.
 Only available from Industrial ore processor.
 1 Water 2 Bauxite Ore 1 Coal Ore 1 Salt ore -> 30 Aluminium Sheets
+- Add Aluminium Rod.
+Rod but in shiny new format.
-- Shuttle walls will now require Aluminium Sheets instead of rods.
+- Shuttle walls and other shuttle specific constructions will now require Aluminium Sheets or Rods repsectively in their construction.
+The advantage will be less mass of the fixture compared to its steel counterpart or current mass in the case of wallmounts.
 ###
 ## My lungs!
 ### **Star Date A Week Away:**